Female Genital Mutilation (FGM) in

 come to be used to avoid alienating communities."
 1

-Geoffrey York of the Globe and Mail Newspaper in Toronto ON reported:
+Geoffrey York of the Globe and Mail Newspaper in Toronto ON reported in 2010:

 "Some experts thought it was so embedded in traditional culture that it would never change.
 But new evidence shows that African countries have made surprising progress in reducing the rate of female genital cutting, a controversial and often illegal practice that can cause lifelong injury and illness to girls and women."